A Turbulent Framework for Star Formation in High-Redshift Galaxies: Modeling star formation from a turbulent density field

 where $\rho_\mathrm{crit}=\mu m_\mathrm{p} n_\mathrm{crit}$ for the mean molecular mass $\mu$ and the proton mass $m_\mathrm{p}$.
 Combining this star-forming gas mass fraction with the gas mass gradient and the star formation efficiency $\epsilon_\mathrm{SF}$ per free-fall time $t_\mathrm{ff}$ evaluated at $n_\mathrm{crit,gas}$, we can express the SFR profile of the turbulent galaxy host halo as

 where the free-fall timescale equals to

 The mass fraction predictions from our analytic arguments are illustrated in Figure~\ref{fig:efficiency_vs_density} as a function of density threshold or halo radius.
 Note that as a result of the gas density profile and the critical density for star formation, only a small fraction of the total gas mass actually forms stars and the fraction drops rapidly with increasing radial distance.
-In future work, it would be interesting to analyze how the present framework could be modified to use different star formation criteria, such as ones in which star formation occurs only in self-gravitating gas.
+In future work, it would be interesting to analyze how the present framework could be modified to use more detailed and physically grounded star formation criteria, such as ones in which star formation occurs only in self-gravitating gas through a density threshold that depends on the virial parameter $\alpha_\mathrm{vir}$ \citep{KrumholzMcKee2005}.

 From Equation~(\ref{eq:sfrgrad}), it is also possible to estimate the stellar mass of the galaxy by